-This paper developed an analytical model that is able to match the cross sectional patterns on the frequency, variance and kurtosis of price changes, for small values of the (menu) cost of price adjustment.
+This paper develops an analytical model that is able to match the cross sectional patterns on the frequency, variance and kurtosis of price changes, for small values of the (menu) cost of price adjustment.
 Our model nests several classic models of price setting, such as Taylor (1980); Calvo (1983); Reis (2006); Golosov and Lucas (2007); Midrigan (2011); Nakamura and Steinsson (2010); Alvarez and Lippi (2014), and sheds light on the propagation of monetary shocks.
 The main finding is that the real cumulative output effect of a monetary shock is proportional to the kurtosis of the size-distribution of price changes.
 The sizable differences produced by previous models can be largely explained in terms of their different predictions for the kurtosis of price changes.

-Our main result, namely equation (1), is robust to realistic changes in the setup, such as a small inflation rate, and some (data consistent) degree of non-normality of the cost shocks.25 This result also emerges in different model setups: in Alvarez, Lippi, and Paciello (2015) we consider the case where firms face a random observation cost and no menu costs.
+Our main result, namely equation (1), is robust to realistic changes in the setup, such as a small inflation rate, and some (data consistent) degree of non-normality of the cost shocks.
+The result also holds in a version of our model, closer to the original CalvoPlus model by Nakamura and Steinsson (2010), which assumes that the price adjustment upon a random opportunity is cheaper than the regular menu cost but not free (see the technical Appendix U).
+This result also emerges in different model setups: in Alvarez, Lippi, and Paciello (2016) we consider the case where firms face a random observation cost and no menu costs.
 This setup produces random adjustment times at the firm level, whose consequences for the propagation of monetary shocks have been studied by Mankiw and Reis (2002) and Carvalho and Schwartzman (2015).
 The last class of models does not feature any selection in the size of price changes but only in the times of adjustment.26 Interestingly, one can show analytically that equation (1) holds in this class of models, too.
 More broadly, in Alvarez, Lippi, and Paciello (2011) we analyzed the optimal decision problem of a firm that faces both an observation as well as a menu cost - so that the decision rules of both Reis (2006) and Golosov and Lucas (2007) are obtained as special cases.
 Numerical simulations for the aggregate economy implied by this setup suggest that equation (1) continues to hold.
+In Alvarez, Lippi, and Passadore (2016) we discuss differences and similarities of models featuring time dependent versus state dependent rules.
+We conclude that for small aggregate shocks equation (1) continues to hold irrespective of the fundamental friction that causes price stickiness.

-$^{^{24}}$ Technically the state variable for a multi product firm is the sum of the (squared) price gaps, whose law of motion follows the Bessel process (the sum of n squared Brownian motions).
+$^{^{25}}$ Technically the state variable for a multi product firm is the sum of the (squared) price gaps, whose law of motion follows the Bessel process (the sum of n squared Brownian motions).
 In the presence of leptokurtic shocks convergence to this law of motion is faster as n increases.